barryclark/jekyll-now/_posts/2016-09-30-swot-analysis.md

           </td>
           <td>
             <ul>
-              <li>Skimming through text could result in loss of potentially useful information, or misinformation.</li>
+              <li>Skimming through text could result in either loss of potentially useful information or misinformation.</li>
+              <li>Using informal words in academic writing could result in a loss of marks.</li>
             </ul>
           </td>
         </tr>